 This is precisely where new Enterprise Architecture tools excel with intuitive interfaces that move away from highly technical users and instead focus on enabling more people in the organization to self-serve the capabilities and insights they need.
 Democratized access to this overview improves the situational awareness of individuals in the enterprise while empowering them with contextual insights and visualizations tailored to their needs.
 Leadership can more easily delegate decision-making when they can trust that people will make decisions based on data and a unified view of the organization.

 When decisions across the organization are made based on data-derived insights, the quality of decisions made and their alignment with the business increases drastically, making the journey to every choice more efficient and productive.

 Key Takeaways on Boosting Enterprise Productivity With New EA:

 - New EA can help you get a clear, interconnected overview of the organization to identify opportunities to improve and optimize.

 - Use Business Capability Modeling and Business Capability Realization to find out what your critical capabilities are and how operationally effective they are.

 - Swiftly find which applications you should retire or consolidate using Application Rationalization, reducing the digital clutter caused by application sprawl.

 - Make informed decisions faster using the dynamic overview that new EA provides, leveraging its insights to understand the potential impact of every decision.

 - Having access to this overview and the ability to self-serve insights also helps leadership entrust more decisions to others, easing the bottleneck around decision-makers in traditional, hierarchical organizational structures.

-Deborah Theseira Deborah wields words in the hope of demystifying the complex and ever-evolving world of Enterprise Architecture.
-She is excited about helping the curious understand the immense potential it has for driving effective change.
+Deborah Theseira Deborah is a Content Specialist at Ardoq.
+She wields words in the hope of demystifying the complex and ever-evolving world of Enterprise Architecture.